zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Mo says, “Also on the chopping block is your favori te reality show, American Idiots .”
 “To be on the chopping (chopping) block (block)”  means to be in danger of being cancelled or ended.
 If someone says, “My j ob is on the chopping block,” he means that his job may be eliminated and he may be fired; he may lose his job.

 Anything can be on the chopping block.
 “To chop” me ans to cut.
 A “chopping block” would be a place where, for example, a butch er – someone who cuts meat – would cut the meat.
 It would also be a place wher e you might kill an animal.
-So, to be on the chopping block means to be in danger o f being not killed, but cancelled or perhaps fired, even.
+So, to be on the chopping block means to be in danger of being not killed, but cancelled or perhaps fired, even.

 Amy’s favorite reality TV show is on the chopping b lock.
 A “reality TV show” is a TV show in which supposedly people aren’t acting, t hat it’s supposed to be real life, although usually it isn’t.
 Amy’s favorite TV show, reality TV show, is American Idiots , which is not a real show (but it could be and pro bably will be, someday).
 An “idiot” (idiot) is a stupid person, a dumb person.